 Dress Code

-The resident is required to dress neatly and modestly daily, beginning no later than 8:30 am and will remain so at all times throughout the day until she retires to her room for the night.
+The resident is required to dress neatly and modestly daily, beginning no later than 8:30 am, and will remain so at all times throughout the day until she retires to her room for the night.
 Short shorts, halter tops, tube tops, see-through mesh tops, jewelry pertaining to cults and T-shirts with obscene or suggestive sayings are NOT permitted.
 Shoes or slippers and appropriate under clothing must be worn at all times in the house’s common areas, including the living room, computer room, hallways, kitchen, dining room and lanai.
 This also includes outside and the surrounding areas of St. Joseph’s Catholic Church.
 Any Divine Mercy House staff member is authorized to instruct a resident to change clothing if she is dressed inappropriately.

 A resident must be awake and up no later than 8:00am, her bed made, dressed and out of her bedroom no later than 8:30 am, unless otherwise given permission by the Resident Director, due to a medical condition.